 '''

-(underscore): tells Asterisk that this is a pattern . (period): will match one or more characters X: will match only one character
+. (period): will match one \mathbf{or} more characters X: will match only one character

 '''

 You can find more details about pattern matching in Asterisk (hence in Wazo) on the Asterisk wiki.

 Set the incoming calls

 Now that we have calls going out from a Wazo, we need to route incoming calls on the Wazo destination.